Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Related Work

 \section{Related Work}

-Automated theorem proving in Lean has roots in classical approaches such as decision procedures \cite{demoura2008z3, barbosa2022smt} and heuristic-guided proof search \cite{kovacs2013vampire, schulz2019e}, but they face challenges, specifically the former does not handle general mathematical domains (e.g. transcendental functions and complex numbers) and the latter do not before well out of distribution.
-More recent work integrates machine learning: from heuristic tuning \cite{urban2011machine} to premise selection and tactic prediction \cite{irving2016deepmath, huang2019holstep}, culminating in transformer-based language models capable of generating Lean proofs \cite{polu2020generative, lample2022deep, polu2023formal, xin2024lean}. \m{More recent large-scale systems extend this trend by training LLMs on formal proof though distillation, supervised finetuning and reinforcement learning.
+Automated theorem proving in Lean has roots in classical approaches such as decision procedures \cite{demoura2008z3, barbosa2022smt} and heuristic-guided proof search \cite{kovacs2013vampire}.
+However, these approaches face particular challenges: the former does not handle general mathematical domains (e.g. transcendental functions and complex numbers) and the latter does not perform well out of distribution.
+More recent work integrates machine learning: from heuristic tuning to premise selection and tactic prediction \cite{irving2016deepmath, huang2019holstep}, culminating in transformer-based language models capable of generating Lean proofs \cite{polu2020generative, polu2023formal, xin2024lean}. \m{More recent large-scale systems extend this trend by training LLMs on formal proving through distillation, supervised finetuning, and reinforcement learning.
 Current examples of specialized models are Kimina-Prover~\cite{kimina-prover}, the DeepSeek-Prover family~\cite{deepseek-prover,deepseek-prover-v1,deepseek-prover-v2}, Goedel-Prover 1 and 2~\cite{lin2025goedel,lin2025goedel2}, Prover Agent~\cite{baba2025prover}, Apollo~\cite{ospanov2025apollo}, and Seed-Prover~\cite{chen2025seed}.
-All of these are highly specialized provers, which take input a Lean theorem and autonomously produce a proof.
-A related line of work is exploring agentic flows that include frontier LLMs and a formal verifier; example include Hilbert~\cite{varambally2025hilbert} and Aristotle~\cite{achim2025aristotle}.
-Although we also adopt a similar approach, some crucial differences exist, namely: (i) we give the LLM direct access to Lean tools via MCP; (ii) our framework requires no training~\cite{achim2025aristotle} and does not rely on any specialized provers~\cite{varambally2025hilbert}; (iii) we demonstrate the effectiveness of our approach on domains other than mathematics; (iv) we showcase the capabilities of our system as an interactive assistant to human researchers. }
+All of these are highly specialized provers, which take in a Lean theorem as input and autonomously produce a proof.
+A very recent line of work is exploring agentic flows that include frontier LLMs and a formal verifier; examples include Hilbert~\cite{varambally2025hilbert} and Aristotle~\cite{achim2025aristotle}.
+Although we also adopt a similar approach, some crucial differences exist, namely: (i) we give the LLM direct access to Lean tools via MCP; (ii) our framework requires neither training nor finetuning~\cite{achim2025aristotle} and does not rely on any specialized provers~\cite{varambally2025hilbert}; (iii) we demonstrate the effectiveness of our approach on domains beyond just mathematics; (iv) we showcase the capabilities of our system as an interactive assistant to human researchers.}